 100 to 400 mg

-Doses as high as 1000 mg have been tolerated, though the benefits decrease as the side effects increase at higher doses.
-Common side-effects include headache and nausea, oftenwhich reside with acclimation to the drug.
+Doses as high as 1000 mg have been tolerated (though are not recommended and are likely dangerous), wherein the benefits decrease as the side effects increase at higher doses.
+Common side-effects include headache and nausea, often which reside with acclimation to the drug.

 Battleday, R. M., & Brem, A. K. (2015).
 Modafinil for cognitive neuroenhancement in healthy non-sleep-deprived subjects: a systematic review.
 European Neuropsychopharmacology, 25(11), 1865-1881.